averynortonsmith/digital-scrap-paper/README.md

 up `~/Desktop/notes/myNote.html` in my browser, and overwrite the saved file if I make any changes.

-I find myself using this tool pretty often - it works well for taking quick notes and making lists, in part because it feels even more "lightweight" than making a new Google Doc or firing up a text editor - it's like digital scratch-paper!
+I've found that, since I made this tool, I've gotten a lot better about writing notes and making lists as I work.
+This tool encourages me to dump my thoughts periodically, in part because it feels even more "lightweight" than making a new Google Doc or firing up a text editor - it's like digital scratch-paper!
 And best of all, my data never leaves my computer!